 “This is the book of the generations of Adam.
 In the day that God created man, in the likeness of God made he him…and called their name Adam…And Adam…begat a son in his own likeness, and after his image; and called his name Seth…And Seth…began Enos…” (Genesis 5)

 God’s grant of dominion to his son Adam made in his image and likeness is maintained by Adam’s son Seth made in his image and likeness.
 Adam’s dominion over the earth continues through his dynasty, which can be tracked back to God himself, the founder of the Kingdom of Heaven and Earth.

 This continuity is expressed in the proclamation “The king is dead.
 Long live the king!”

 “And they truly were many priests, because they were not suffered to continue by reason of death:” (Hebrews 7:23)

 Oh hold on! you retort.
 That verse is referring to the Levitical priesthood.
 In that specific argument, yes, but that induction is drawn from knowledge that holds true for any human royal priesthood.

-When we understand that all references to Melchizedek apply first to Adam, we recognize that all subsequent proclamations only apply to later humans as his heirs.
+All references to Melchizedek must apply first to Adam in order [get it?] for subsequent proclamations to apply to later humans as his heirs.